Our David's Garden Seeds 4.5 inch ruler we had specially made for our customers.

 One thing that comes to mind is seed depth.
 Most seeds will do great when planted at a 1/4 inch.
 Some of the larger seeds can go a bit deeper.
 We have had people complain that our seeds did not grow, but when asked how deep did they plant them, they will answer "1 to 2 inches".
 We explain below why their seeds did not surface.

-Even I myself feel into this trap.
+Even I myself fell into this trap.
 I was not reading the directions for putting on organic fertilizer.
 I would fill my container with 1/2 a gallon and then turn it on.
 Come to find out, I only needed two ounces.
 So we pay more attention to this now and even have a measuring cup.

 When starting seeds, the most important thing to remember is not to plant them too deep.
 Placing the seeds in 1/4 inch of soil will do.
 Larger seeds like beans and squash can be buried at 1/2 inch to 3/4 inch.

 The seed is a living embryo that contains enough energy to germinate and break the surface of the soil.
 If planted too deep, the seed will run out of energy and die before it breaks the surface.
-Once it breaks the surface, it produces the energy it needs through Photosynthesis to keep growing.
+Once it breaks the surface, it produces the energy it needs through photosynthesis to keep growing.

 It is best to actually measure how deep the hole is with a measuring stick or one of our special measuring ruler.
 It is the first of its kind.
 You can email us with your address and we will send you several.